Wanneria

 Wanneria is an extinct genus from a well-known class of fossil marine arthropods, the trilobites.
 It lived during the later part of the Botomian stage, which lasted from approximately 524 to 518.5 million years ago.
 This faunal stage was part of the Cambrian Period.
-Wanneria walcottana is the only known species in this genus (i.e. the genus is monotypic).
+W. walcottana and W. cranbrookense are the only known species in this genus.

 Description

 As with most early trilobites, Wanneria walcottana has an almost flat exoskeleton, that is only thinly calcified, and has crescent-shaped eye ridges.
 As part of the Olenellina suborder, Wanneria lacks dorsal sutures.
 Like all other members of the Olenelloidea superfamily, the eye-ridges spring from the back of the frontal lobe (L4) of the central area of the cephalon, that is called glabella.
 The dorsal exoskeleton of Wanneria has an inverted egg shaped outline, approximately 1½ times longer than wide, ignoring the pleural spines, and is at its widest at the back of the cephalon.
 The horizontal outline of the head (or cephalon) is semi-circular with the back (or posterior margin) perpendicular to the midline or somewhat arching backwards.
 The L4 is wider than the other lobes, and touches the raised ridge (or anterior border) at the front of the cephalon.
 The right and left furrow (S1) between the first (L1) and second (L2) pair of side lobes (counted from the back of the cephalon) do not join across the midline, and angle forwards from the middle to the side.
 The sickle shaped eyes are attached to the back of L4 and extend backwards to the most backward set of side-lobes of the glabella (or L1).
 The rim of the cephalon is extended into backward pointing genal spines, that reach back to approximately the 4th thorax segment.
 Its body (or thorax) has 17 segments, with nodes on thorax segments 1 to 14, and a short spine on segment 15 that is at its base about ¼ as wide as the axis.
 The axis is about ¼ as wide as the thorax.
 Unlike in the majority of the Olenelloidea, in Wanneria thorax segment 3 is not macro-pleural, but equal in size and shape to neighboring segments.
 Pleural spines slightly arched backwards, extending sideward in the most frontal thorax segments, but gradually more backward and eventually even arching slightly inward in segment 17.